biga-codes/map-website-integration/README.md

 - Embeds a Google Map on a webpage.
 - Customizable map center and zoom level.
-- Easy to integrate with other webpage content.
+- Easy to integrate with other webpage content
+- uses Google Maps APIs

 ---

-## Demo

-You can view a live demo of the map integration by visiting the demo URL (if available).

----

-## Installation

 ### Prerequisites

 - A Google Cloud account to access the [Google Maps API](https://console.cloud.google.com/).